gustavorabello/labmfa/content/category/main.rst

 and **doctoral** students, including **post-doctorate** researchers.

-The left image below is a photography of the building showing the 3-floor installations as well as the open area where the wind tunnels are located.
-The right hand side photo is the inside view of the 12-seated meeting room located at the 3rd floor of **labMFA**.
+The left image below is a photography of the building showing the 3-floor installations as well as the open area where the wind tunnels are installed.
+The right hand side photo is the inside view of the 12-seated meeting room located at the 3rd. floor of **labMFA**.

 .. image:: {static}/images/building.jpg
    :name: building